sibozhang/Text2Video/README.md

 1.1 Video recording: Invite models to read all pinyin, you can refer to all_pinyin.txt.
 Pause 0.5 second between each pronunciation.
 Use the camera to record 1280x720 video.

-1.2 Pinyin-Mouth Shape Dictionary: Manually select the time stamp of each Pinyin reading aloud and put it in a dictionary file, which stores
-The data structure is as follows, each line saves a pair of [pinyin, frame number]: ba 61 bo 86 bi 540
+1.2 Pinyin-Mouth Shape Dictionary: Manually select the time stamp of each Pinyin reading aloud and put it in a dictionary file, which stores the data structure is as follows, each line saves a pair of [pinyin, frame number]: ba 61 bo 86 bi 540